Nik Lewis: Montreal Alouettes

 On February 25, 2015, Lewis and the Montreal Alouettes of the Canadian Football League agreed to a one-year contract.
 Following a somewhat mediocre 2015 season Lewis was re-signed by the Alouettes.
 He had a resurgent year in 2016, accomplishing his tenth 1,000 yard season of his career, and his first since 2012.
 Lewis lead the team with 102 receptions and 1,136 yards receiving.
 At 34 years of age the Alouettes and Nik Lewis agreed to a two-year contract extension, keeping him with the club through the 2018 season.

 On August 24, 2017, Lewis surpassed Geroy Simon's career reception mark to become the all-time CFL receptions leader after recording his 1,030th catch.
 On October 27, 2017, Lewis told Lee Jones of TSN that he had played his last game after his Alouettes fell to the Saskatchewan Roughriders, 12–37.
 On May 17, 2018, Lewis officially announced his retirement.

-He was inducted into the Canadian Football Hall of Fame as a player in 2021.
+Lewis was inducted into the Canadian Football Hall of Fame as a player in 2021.